one-data-cookie/mds4all-superset/README.md

 # Open app
 $ heroku open
-# add pybigquery to requirements.txt for BigQuery connections
 ```

 ## Limitations
 - Sleeps after 30 mins of inactivity
 - 512 MB RAM
-- Only 4 workers
+- 4 workers
-- Running on Gunicorn server
+- Gunicorn server
 - No cache (like Redis)
-- Postgres database:
-  - 10K rows
-  - 20 MB
+- Database of 10K rows and 20 MB